sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/quick_quide_on_scratch.rst

 .. image:: media/scratch1.png

-Find scratch 3 and check it, then click **Apply** and finally wait for the installation to finish.
+Find Scratch 3 and check it, then click **Apply** and finally wait for the installation to finish.

 .. image:: media/scratch2.png

-Once the installation is complete, you should see it on the **Programming** in the system menu.
+Once the installation is complete, you should see it on the **Programming** of the system menu.

 .. image:: media/scratch3.png